Half.com

-Half.com was an e-commerce website and a subsidiary of eBay in which sellers offered items for sale at fixed prices.
-The items available on half.com were limited to books, textbooks, music, movies, video games, and video game consoles.
+Half.com was a fixed-price online marketplace for books, textbooks, music, movies, video games, and video game consoles.
+It was acquired by eBay in 2000 and shut down in 2017, with the domain redirected to the eBay website.

 Half provided a platform where sellers could choose what price to sell their item for.
 A seller was able to see the average and most recent sale prices for any particular item to determine the selling price desired.
 A potential buyer could see available inventory for an item and choose their desired seller.
 This was a different model from eBay, which has buyers bid against one another.
 The pre-order feature allowed buyers to set a price and quality rating of a particular item they would like to buy.
 Sellers saw the pre-order listed when they put an item up for sale and could sell it to the buyer if they agreed with the buyer's price.

-There were no fees to list items on Half.com, but rather the company took a commission of every completed sale.
-The seller was responsible for shipping any item within three business days of a sale and paying the actual shipping costs. eBay shut down the service on September 1, 2017.
+The company took a commission of every completed sale.
+The seller was responsible for shipping any item within three business days of a sale and paying the actual shipping costs.